 I still have the screenshot of that message saved on my phone, and I look at it whenever I get sad or demotivated.

-The ability to build a digital product, be it several lines of spaghetti Apps Script code or a fully fledged translation application, that makes someone's life easier or better or unlocks their potential to achieve more, is the reason I love tech.
+The ability to build a digital product, be it lines of spaghetti Apps Script code or a fully fledged translation application, that makes someone's life easier or unlocks their potential to achieve more, is the reason I love tech.

-Tech gets a bad wrap at the moment, rightfully so, including by me.
+Tech gets a bad rap at the moment, rightfully so, including by me.

-A lot of products and innovations on the market serve to increase the power and control of a few select people, or actively or passively deteriorate the users mental health.
+A lot of products and innovations on the market serve to increase the power and control of a few select people, and actively or passively deteriorate the users mental health.

-But that potential to build something great is still there.
+But that potential to build something great still exists today.

-There are countless engineers and entrepreneurs out there, working insanely hard to produce products that will make the human experience easier, more fulfilling or even just more interesting (shoutout to anyone who worked on the Skyrim game, that should be in the Louvre).
+There are countless engineers and entrepreneurs out there, working insanely hard to produce products that will make the human experience easier, more fulfilling or even just more interesting (quick personal shoutout to anyone who worked on the Skyrim game, that should be in the Louvre).

 But at the core of it, tech can be about doing things better, faster and more efficiently than we could ever before.

-I often quote movies when trying to make points, which is undoubtedly the most fun thing about me, and not a thing that people ever get annoyed by or something I should speak to a medical professional about.
+I often quote movies when trying to make points, which is not a thing that people ever get annoyed by or something I should speak to a medical professional about.

 My point can be best summarised by Michael Fassbender playing a laughably jacked version of Steve Jobs when he said: